logaretm/vee-validate/docs/guide/components/validation-provider.md

 ## Refactoring Validation Providers

-The ValidationProvider while have its advantages, it is more verbose than using the directive, and can be very annoying when creating large forms, there are a couple of ways to address this issue.
+While the ValidationProvider has its advantages, it is more verbose than using the `v-model` directive, and can be very annoying when creating large forms.
+There are a couple of ways to address this issue.

 ### Creating Higher-Order Components

-A common pattern in React is to use higher-order components to produce new components with slightly different behavior, It is similair to creating a wrapper or a mixin for our component except it uses props/events to communicate state.
+A common pattern in React is to use higher-order components to produce new components with slightly different behavior.
+This is similar to creating a wrapper or a mixin for our component, except it uses props/events to communicate state.

-The `withValidation` method takes in a component and creates a new one with the validation behavior enabled.
-Lets create a `VTextFieldWithValidation` using this method:
+The `withValidation` method takes a component as an argument and creates a new one with the validation behavior enabled.
+Let's create a `VTextFieldWithValidation` using this method:

 ```js
 import { withValidation } from 'vee-validate';